amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

    -  **RemoveQDQConvPRelu**: (Boolean) If True, the QDQ between Conv/Add/Gemm and PRelu will be removed for DPU.
 The default is True.
+   -  **RemoveQDQMulAdd**: (Boolean) If True, the QDQ between Mul and Add will be removed for NPU.
+The default is False.
+   -  **RemoveQDQBetweenOps**: (List of tuples (Strings, Strings) or None) This parameter accepts a list of tuples representing operation type pairs (e.g., Conv and Relu).
+If set, the QDQ between the specified pairs of operations will be removed for NPU.
+The default is None.
    -  **RemoveQDQInstanceNorm**: (Boolean) If True, the QDQ between InstanceNorm and Relu/LeakyRelu/PRelu will be removed for DPU.
 The default is False.